Meet the Humans behind the Healing

 LICENSED MASTER SOCIAL WORKER

-Julie is a Licensed Master Social Worker (LMSW) and Certified Autism Specialist (CAS) who provides affirming, neurodivergent-centered therapy for teens and young adults navigating identity development, emotional regulation, anxiety, and life transitions.
-As a queer, neurodivergent clinician, Julie brings both clinical training and lived perspective to her work, creating a therapeutic space grounded in authenticity, safety, and deep respect for each client’s individual experiences.
+Julie Smith is a Licensed Master Social Worker (LMSW) and Certified Autism Specialist (CAS) who provides affirming, neurodevelopmental-specialized therapy for middle school-aged youth, teens, and adults navigating OCD, anxiety, emotional regulation challenges, identity development, and life transitions.
+As a queer, neurodivergent clinician, Julie brings both professional expertise and lived perspective to her work, creating a therapeutic space grounded in authenticity, safety, curiosity, and deep respect for each client's unique experiences.

 -